Skip to main content

 When you reference a previous node, you choose whether to use that node's output or its input:

-• Input is the exact values the node sent when it ran.
+• Input: The exact values the node sent when it ran.
 These are the final resolved parameter values from the node's Parameters tab after references are evaluated.
 Use this when you need to reuse what another node actually received (for example, the list of regions that the previous node used).

 See also